jerekapyaho/eumemberdata/README.md

 the files use a CR LF line delimiter.
 They also have a header row, used to indicate database column names for further use.

+The `country_code` column values are the ISO 3166-1 Alpha-2 codes of the countries, with the following exceptions due to common usage by the European Commission:
+Greece is represented with `EL`instead of `GR`, and the United Kingdom is represented with `GB` instead of `UK`.

+The `language_code` column values are the ISO 639-1 Alpha-2 codes of the languages.

 ## Database creation

 You can use the `eumemberdata.sql` script to create an SQLite 3 database.